 Using NSCAT data, the azimuth modulation can be evaluated over virtually the entire Antarctic continent.
-To aid in this evaluation, the following algorithm for evaluating azimuth variations (or, modulation) at each pixel in the SIR imagery is used.
-To compute the model parameters, the SIRF algorithm is first used to compute $\mathcal{A}$ and $\mathcal{B}$ images from the $\sigma^{o}$ measurements [26, 32].
+To aid in this evaluation, the following algorithm for evaluating azimuth variation (or modulation) at each pixel in the SIR imagery is used.
+To compute the model parameters, the SIRF algorithm is first used to compute $\mathcal{A}$ and $\mathcal{B}$ images from the $\sigma^{o}$ measurements [24].
 A polar stereographic projection is used (see Fig. 3) with a nominal pixel resolution of 4.45 km.
 The effective resolution is approximately 8-10 km.
-Then, for each $\sigma^{o}$ measurement, the forward projection [26] is computed from the images.
+Then, for each $\sigma^o$ measurement, the forward projection [24] is computed from the images.
 The projection error is the difference between the forward projection and the measurement.
-Ideally, the projection error is zero but azimuth modulation and noise result in non-zero projection errors.
-Any temporal variation of the surface backscatter response over the data collection interval also contributes to a non-zero forward projection.
-The F model parameters $c_1, c_2, \phi_1$ , and $\phi_2$ (and a residual constant term added to $\mathcal{A}$ ) are estimated for each pixel in the enhanced resolution image from the projection errors.
-For each pixel, the projection errors of each of the $\sigma^{o}$ measurements which cover the pixel are accumulated and used to estimate the model parameters via least-squares.
+Ideally, the projection error is zero, but azimuth modulation and noise result in nonzero projection errors.
+Any temporal variation of the surface backscatter response over the data collection interval also contributes to a nonzero forward projection.
+The F model parameters $c_1$ , $c_2$ , $\phi_1$ , and $\phi_2$ (and a residual constant term added to A) are estimated for each pixel in the enhanced resolution image from the projection errors.
+For each pixel, the projection errors of each of the $\sigma^{o}$ measurements that cover the pixel are accumulated and used to estimate the model parameters via least-squares.
 To reduce the noise level in the NSCAT estimates, a $3 \times 3$ edge-preserving median filter is applied to the sine and cosine component images prior to estimation of the magnitude and phase images.
-From the values of $c_1$ , $c_2$ , $\phi_1$ , and $\phi_2$ , $\psi_0$ is computed.
-It should be noted that NSCAT measurements do not cover the area directly around the south pole and have reduced accuracy in estimating $\mathcal{B}$ near the southernmost coverage limits.
+From the values of $c_1$ , $c_2, \phi_1, \text{ and } \phi_2, \psi_0$ is computed.
+It should be noted that NSCAT measurements do not cover the area directly around the South Pole and have reduced accuracy in estimating $\mathcal{B}$ near the southernmost coverage limits.
 A similar algorithm is applied to Escat data using SIR-produced images, though the median filtering step is not applied.
 However, the limited azimuth sampling of Escat results in less accurate model parameter estimates.

 A metric for evaluation of the accuracy of the model is the variance (or, equivalently, the standard deviation) of the residual projection error when the azimuth modulation is disregarded or alternatively taken into account.
-An NSCAT image of the standard deviation of the projection error for each pixel when the azimuth modulation is not taken into account is shown in Fig. 10a.
-This error results from using only the $\mathcal{A}$ and $\mathcal{B}$ coefficients and has a standard deviation which varies from 0 to 2.5 dB.
-The largest values tend to occur in East Antarctica where strong azimuthal modulations occur as a result of directional anisotropy in the backscatter.
+An NSCAT image of the standard deviation of the projection error for each pixel when the azimuth modulation is not taken into account is shown in Fig. 10(a).
+This error results from using only the A and B coefficients and has a standard deviation which varies from 0 to 2.5 dB.
+The largest values tend to occur in East Antarctica, where strong azimuthal modulations occur as a result of directional anisotropy in the backscatter.
 Error standard deviations exceeding 2 dB are noted in George V Land, over large parts of Wilkes Land, and in Princess Elizabeth Land and Wilhelm II Land.
 The residual error after taking azimuth modulation into account is the difference between the observations and the forward projection plus the predicted azimuth modulation.
-Figure 10b shows the standard deviation of this residual error, which is significantly reduced compared to the projection error.
-Visible in both the projection and residual standard deviation images are regional features associated with the azimuth modulation (and discussed below), suggesting that the estimated model parameters do not completely explain the azimuth modulation of the data.
-At least part of the explanation is due to the fact that, as previously noted, the $\sigma^{o}$ versus azimuth angle modulation exhibits somewhat sharper peaks than the simple second-order Fourier series model is capable of representing.
-An additional explanation is due to the non-optimal F model which does not include the incidence angle dependence of the azimuth modulation.
-However as previously noted, sampling limitations prohibit computation of the I model parameters at all locations.
-We must, therefore, settle for an approximate result.
+Fig. 10(b) shows the standard deviation of this residual error, which is significantly reduced compared to the projection error.
+Visible in both the projection and residual standard deviation images are regional features associated with the azimuth modulation (and discussed